Comparing the Top Medical Alert Systems

 What to Look for in a Medical Alert System

+First, when considering systems, decide between a home-based or mobile system.
 Some home-based systems work within a cellular network if there is no landline.
 They include a stationary unit with a highly sensitive speaker.
 When the panic button is activated, the user can talk to the dispatcher.
 Home-based systems aren’t recommended for people who are still active and frequently get out and about.
+Mobile systems incorporate GPS, and help can be summoned from anywhere.
+If your loved one is away from home and gets lost, for example, monitors can pinpoint the location.
+They can even find people who are unable to talk.

+Next, decide whether to add a fall-detection feature.
+The device will sense it and automatically connect with a dispatcher if your loved one falls.
 Medical experts who have tested fall-detection features on a number of models warn consumers that the technology still needs some work.
 The features sometimes fail to trigger a call to the monitoring center, but other times they’re overly sensitive and send a false alarm.
-Read consumer reviews written by people who have used the feature for a while before you add it.
+It’s important to read consumer reviews written by people who have used the feature for a while before you add it.

 Finally, read all the fine print.
 In addition to the cost of the equipment and the monthly fee, some systems charge an activation fee.
 Most contracts work just like cellphone contracts.
 Make sure that you’re not getting into something that’s difficult to get out of.
 Pay special attention to return and cancellation policies in case you change your mind.